sparsh-shxrma/Miet-Donald-s/README.md

-# Order-food-using-QR_code-
-A food ordering website for restaurant and café for dine-in and takeaway
+A food ordering website for Miet Canteen

-This project is made for dine-in or takeaway food ordering at restaurant or cafe using qr code
+This project is made for Model Institute of engineering and technology

 To run the project run commands :